ingridscience

 Use the other cup to gently push down on the centre of the cheesecloth, while using the other hand to roll the elastic band down a little, to make a well in the cheesecloth.

-Add 1 teaspoon vinegar to the other cup.
+Add 1 teaspoon lemon juice to the other cup.

 Heat the milk in the microwave until very warm (can be done in bulk and while students are preparing cups).

-Add 1/4 cup warm milk to the vinegar in the cup.
+Add 1/4 cup warm milk to the lemon juice in the cup.

 Let sit for a minute for the solid "curds" to form.